What Is an SEO Audit?

 Then it’s time to add in your keywords to track.

-There are a few ways that you can add keywords, either manually, from a campaign, SEMrush, or Google Analytics.
+There are a few ways to add keywords, either manually, from a campaign, Semrush, or Google Analytics.

 Once you have started tracking, you can see how you rank across the keywords you have entered.